Kevinle76/Surfs_Up/README.md

-# Unit 10 Homework: Surf’s Up
+Surf’s Up

 ## Instructions

 ### Part 1: Climate Analysis and Exploration

-In this section, we’ll use Python and SQLAlchemy to perform basic climate analysis and data exploration of your climate database.
-Complete the following tasks by using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+In this section, we’ll use Python and SQLAlchemy to perform basic climate analysis and data exploration of climate database.

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.

-* Use SQLAlchemy’s `create_engine` to connect to your SQLite database.

-* Use SQLAlchemy’s `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.

-* Link Python to the database by creating a SQLAlchemy session.

-* **Important:** Don't forget to close out your session at the end of your notebook.

 #### Precipitation Analysis